CharlyMannion/CV/README.md

 #### Fast Learner

 AT RBS, I joined a team initially consisting of only two people on a Project, and where I was considered a Project SME for Ringtail E-Discovery software.
 Yet I had never used this software before and did not having a technical background.
-However, my diligence and ability to adapt quickly allowed me to make a steep learning curve.
+My diligence and ability to adapt quickly allowed me to make a steep learning curve, and I was soon training others.

 #### Initiative